The Lookup search type is designed to enable the user to enter a key search term to produce desired address information.

 Format the selected address, using the 'global address key'.
 You can choose between:

-* GET /address/format/v1/{global_address_key}: Formats an address into the standard 7 line global layout, thereby creating a well formatted address for every country and territory.
+GET /address/format/v1/{global_address_key}: Formats an address into the standard 7 line global layout, thereby creating a well formatted address for every country and territory.

-* POST /address/format/v1/{global_address_key}: Formats an address into one of your available custom layouts.
+POST /address/format/v1/{global_address_key}: Formats an address into one of your available custom layouts.

 Recommended implementation

-2. Either select a combination of locality information or a full address from the results.
+Select a full address from the results.

 The recommended workflow (as demonstrated by our sample code) is: